 Located on the Prague Castle's northern edge, the products of the four hectare area of the garden are sent to the Office of the President for use.
 The greenhouses in the garden is also used to supply the flower decorations during state visits.

 St. Vitus Cathedral

-The Golden Lane was created with the building of a new northern wall of the Prague Castle.
-The land outside the wall was then used to construct simple dwellings.
-Even though the empire’s marksmen, guards, and goldsmiths lived in these modest cottages, their picturesque aspect is evocative of careful and artistic planning.
-Until World War II, these homes were occupied.
+The picturesque Golden Lane was created with the building of a new northern wall of the Prague Castle.
+The land outside the wall was then used to construct simple dwellings with modest cottages.

 Old Royal Palace